EnterpriseDB/tpa/RELNOTES.md

 © Copyright EnterpriseDB UK Limited 2015-2021 - All rights reserved.

+## v21.10 (unreleased)

+### Minor changes

+- Update the names of harp-related packages (now available in the EDB repository, i.e., {apt,yum}.enterprisedb.com)

+- Use the new `pgdgNN-debuginfo` repositories (fixes errors with missing debuginfo packages for Postgres)

 ## v21.9 (2021-12-01)

 - Fix incorrect default value for `enable_camo`